xXHunterRaiXx/countries-api-project-may-2025/version-0/README.md

 2. Clone your new Github repo into the `dev` folder on your local machine.

 ### Create a new React project with Vite
-1. In the terminal, use `cd` to navigate into the `version-0` folder.
+1. In the terminal, navigate into your repo and then into the `version-0` folder
 2. In the `version-0` folder, create a new React project with [Vite](https://vite.dev/).
 Use this [How to create a new project with Vite guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.rxwa6murqe1y#heading=h.wvxq6966uco7) to help you.
 3. Push your code to Github!